Auburn, Washington: Geography

-Two rivers, the White River and, to a greater extent, the Green River flow through Auburn.

 Historically, the Stuck River ran through the settlement of Stuck, which is now a small pocket of unincorporated King County within southern Auburn.
 In 1906, the flow of the White River was diverted into the Stuck's channel near today's Game Farm Park.

-References to the Stuck River still appear in some property legal descriptions and place names, e.g. Stuck River Drive, within Auburn, but today it is essentially indistinguishable from the southern White River.
+References to the Stuck River still appear in some property legal descriptions and place names (e.g., Stuck River Drive) within Auburn, but today it is essentially indistinguishable from the southern White River.